Untitled

 Participation Expectations

 Participation in this course is worth 25% of your final grade.
 Your participation will be graded upon the quality and quantity of your responses to the other students.
-You will be required to respond to 2 of your classmates’ remarks each week.
+You will be required to respond to 2 of your classmates’ remarks each week focusing upon students who might not have a response yet.
+This may vary from week to week so it’s important to read the discussion outline carefully.

-4. You may want to check back into the discussion during the first few days to follow up on some of the questions that your classmates might have posted.
+3. You may want to check back into the discussion during first few days to follow up on some of the questions that your classmates might have posted.

 Missing & Late Work Policy

 Participation in this course is worth 25% of your final grade.
 Your participation will be graded upon the quality and quantity of your responses to the other students.
-You will be required to respond to 2 of your classmates’ remarks each week.
+You will be required to respond to 2 of your classmates’ remarks each week focusing upon students who might not have a response yet.
+This may vary from week to week so it’s important to read the discussion outline carefully.

-4. You may want to check back into the discussion during the first few days to follow up on some of the questions that your classmates might have posted.
+3. You may want to check back into the discussion during first few days to follow up on some of the questions that your classmates might have posted.

 Late Work Policy